etha37521-jpg/sigma-wasm/FULLSTACK_RUST_FOR_SIGMAS.md

 - **`/preprocess-smolvlm-256m`**: SmolVLM-256M vision-language model (smaller, faster variant)
 - **`/image-captioning`**: ViT-GPT2 image captioning using Transformers.js
 - **`/function-calling`**: Function calling agent with DistilGPT-2 and WASM tools
+- **`/fractal-chat`**: Interactive chat that generates fractal images based on keywords, using Qwen1.5-0.5B-Chat and WASM fractal generation

 💡 **Tip**: This architecture is inspired by the pattern of using WASM for efficient, low-level computations (like preprocessing for client-side LLMs) while keeping the main application logic in TypeScript.